fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

 ### Variables

-Like other programming languages, there\'s no need to declare your variables first.
-In Python, just think of any name to give your variable and assign it a value.
-You can use that variable in your program.
-So, in Python, you can declare variables whenever you need them.

 In Python, the value of a variable may change during the program execution, as well as the type.
 In the following line of code, we assign